hemu07/Jenkin-demo/README.md

 ### Jenkins-demo

- Jenkins application starts on port 8080
+ Jenkins starts on port 8080 by default

  Two ways to install and run Jenkins:
   - install the Jenkins app on the OS directly